lk0356/SQL_practice/README.md

 # SQL_practice

-# Full credit to https://github.com/Thiagobc23/SQL-Exercises for the original repo
+### Full credit to https://github.com/Thiagobc23/SQL-Exercises for the original repo

+### Postgres used as database